Grant Impact Stories

 You Keep It Rolling!
 Meals on Wheels

-In 2021, Community Foundation made over $72,000 in grants to Foodnet Meals on Wheels from 7 different funds.
+Recently, Community Foundation made over $72,000 in grants to Foodnet Meals on Wheels from 7 different funds.

 Over $48,000 was granted from 3 Donor Advised Funds responding to non-grant cycle requests for kitchen equipment.
 Fund advisors appreciated learning about these emergent needs as demand for meals increased.